-Before entering into Leases of commercial properties, the Landlord and proposed Tenant will need to negotiate its terms.
-Landlords often employ surveyors to act on their behalf in this respect but set out below are those specific terms which usually provide the structure of negotiations.
+Before entering into Leases of Commercial Properties, the Landlord and proposed Tenant will need to negotiate its terms.
+Landlords often employ Surveyors to act on their behalf in this respect but set out below are those specific terms which usually provide the structure of negotiations.

 Landlord & Tenant Act Protection

-Landlords will generally want Tenants to take on a full repairing Lease so that they are responsible for keeping the whole of the building to a very high standard of repair.
-These are sometimes referred to as FRI (Full Repairing and Insuring) Leases.
+Landlords will generally want Tenants to take on a full repairing Lease so that they are responsible for keeping the whole of the building to a very high standard of repair - sometimes referred to as FRI (Full Repairing and Insuring) Leases.
 Tenants will only want to accept such an obligation if the premises are in very good condition at the beginning of the Lease.
 If they are not, the Tenant should limit the repair obligation to keeping the premises in the same condition as they are at the beginning of the Lease.
 The parties will often agree a "Schedule of Condition" which will evidence the condition of the premises as at the start date of the Lease.
 Alternatively, a Tenant may only be willing to accept an internal repairing Lease and therefore not be responsible for the structural parts of the building.

 A Landlord may be willing to offer incentives to get a Tenant into their property in the first place.
 This might include rent free periods which are very common in the retail and office sectors.
 The Landlord may also be willing to pay costs towards fit out works for the premises.
 Break clauses may also form an incentive.

-Security for the Landlord
+Security For The Landlord

 This guide is merely a summary of the issues that might relate to such negotiations and we would always advise that you obtain legal advice as early as possible within any negotiations.

-Fosters Solicitors team of Business & Commercial lawyers have a wealth of experience and knowledge to assist you in relation to any legal query or matter you may have.
+Fosters Solicitors Team of Business & Commercial Lawyers have a wealth of experience and knowledge to assist you in relation to any legal query or matter you may have.
 Call us on 01603 620508 or complete our online enquiry form and a member of the department will be in touch very soon.